apache/spark/BREEZE.rst

   Detailed usage for command: prepare-backport-packages

-  breeze [FLAGS] prepare-backport-packages -- <EXTRA_ARGS>
+  breeze prepare-backport-packages [FLAGS] -- [PACKAGE_ID ...]

-        Builds backport packages.
+        Prepares backport packages.
 You can provide (after --) optional list of packages to prepare.
         If no packages are specified, readme for all packages are generated.
 You can specify optional --version-suffix-for-svn flag to generate rc candidate packages to upload to SVN or --version-suffix-for-pypi flag to generate rc candidates for PyPI packages.